One of the first questions you ask yourself when you want to develop your business is: can I prospect by email?

-This data stored at .... was obviously intended for resale...
+This stored data was obviously intended for resale...

-Storing a nominative database and reselling it is strictly forbidden by the CNIL and the GDPR.
+Storing a nominative database and reselling it is strictly forbidden by the GDPR.

-Today, some companies are buying up these databases on the dark web 🤐 Beyond the ethical problem, it is above all a question of concealment.
+Today, some companies are buying these databases on the dark web 🤐 Beyond the ethical problem, it is above all a matter of concealment.

-Concealment is the act of concealing, holding or transmitting a thing, or acting as an intermediary to transmit it, knowing that the thing is the product of a crime.
+Concealment is the act of holding or transmitting something, or acting as an intermediary to transmit it, knowing that the thing is the product of a crime.

-The fact of knowingly benefiting, by any means, from the proceeds of a crime also constitutes concealment, which is the offense provided for in Article French 321-1 of the Criminal Code.
+The fact of knowingly benefiting, by any means, from the proceeds of a crime also constitutes concealment.

-For several months now, the hunt in the Dark Web is on and these actors are starting to "fall".
+The hunt on the Dark Web has been on for several years and the responsible parties are starting to "fall".